java-wanted/jupik/03-oop/OOP.md

 - Create instances of the classes above.
 Place them into collections of those who could work and those who could drive.

+### Interfaces and Anonymous classes

+In Java it is possible to implement an interface in the only point the instance of the such class is created:

+    new INTERFACE() {
+        ; implementation
+    }

+The such class has no name assigned explicitly and is called an anonymous class in Java.

+Solve the following serivce issue:

+- Create an interface Waiter with the only operation bring.
+This operation receives the name of a dish a waiter MUST bring.

+- Create a class Diner with the operation order.
+This operation receives an instance of the Waiter and the name of dish the waiter MUST BE bring in.

+- Let a diner to order two dishes:

+    - A one MUST BE ordered from a Waiter implemented by a class.

+    - An other one MUST BE ordered from a Waiter implemented by an anonymous class.